arman-man/Python-Web-Scraper/README.md

 Constructed a web scraping microservice, using multithreading to manage concurrent user inputs.

-Utilized ZeroMQ for seamless communication between the microservice and clients.
+Utilized ZeroMQ for seamless communication between the microservice and client.

 ## Running
 ```py Client.py``` and ```py Microservice.py``` in two separate terminals.